pibooth/pibooth/README.rst

     $ pibooth

 All pictures taken are stored in the folder defined in ``[GENERAL][directory]``.
-They are named **YYYY-mm-dd-hh-mm-ss_pibooth.jpg** which the time when first capture of the sequence was taken.
+They are named **YYYY-mm-dd-hh-mm-ss_pibooth.jpg** which is the time when first capture of the sequence was taken.
-A subfolder **raw/YYYY-mm-dd-hh-mm-ss** is created to store the corresponding raw captures.
+A subfolder **raw/YYYY-mm-dd-hh-mm-ss** is created to store the single raw captures.

 .. note:: if you have both ``Pi`` and ``gPhoto2`` cameras connected to the Raspberry Pi, both are
           used.
 The preview is taken using the ``Pi`` one for a better video rendering and the